 mLogica Earns AWS Migration Competency

-Tech innovator says collaboration with AWS shows automated cloud migration gaining global momentumNEW YORK, NY, USA, July 8, 2021 /EINPresswire.com/ -- mLogica, a global provider of database, mainframe and application modernization services, with deep experience in the legacy modernization market, announced today that it has achieved Amazon Web Services (AWS) Migration Competency status.
+Tech innovator says collaboration with AWS shows automated cloud migration gaining global momentumLAS VEGAS, NV, USA, July 8, 2021 /EINPresswire.com/ -- mLogica, a global provider of database, mainframe and application modernization services, with deep experience in the legacy modernization market, announced today that it has achieved Amazon Web Services (AWS) Migration Competency status.
 The designation recognizes that mLogica offers proven tools, services, methodologies—as well as years of customer success migrating databases, mainframes and applications to AWS.

 Achieving the AWS Migration Competency status differentiates mLogica as an AWS Partner with a track record of success and deep domain expertise in migrating databases, mainframes and applications to the cloud.